Hosseinem/seqan3/doc/tutorial/ranges/index.md

   * sorting only all elements after the fifth one: `std::ranges::sort(std::views::drop(v, 5))`
   * sorting in reverse order: `std::ranges::sort(std::views::reverse(v))`

-We will discuss later what `std::views::reverse(v)` does, for now, it is enough to understand that it returns something that appears like a container and that std::ranges::sort can sort it.
+We will discuss later what `std::views::reverse(v)` does.
+For now, it is enough to understand that it returns something that appears like a container and that std::ranges::sort can sort it.
 Later we will see that this approach offers even more flexibility than working with iterators.